Home » Easy White Chocolate Mousse

 • Heat half of the cream in a small saucepan over medium-high heat until bubbles begin to form around the edges.

-• Pour the cream over the white chocolate, and leave to sit and melt for a couple of minutes.
 Stir with a wire whisk until all of the chocolate is melted and the mixture is smooth and well combined.

 • Pipe or spoon into glasses or small bowls.
 If it’s a little too soft to pipe, you can refrigerate the bowl of mousse again until it firms up some more, and then transfer it to a piping bag to pipe.